-- A. We partially agree with this recommendation.
+A. We partially agree with this recommendation.
 We do not agree that DSS should report provider investigations completed by the Attorney General's Medicaid Fraud Control Unit (MFCU).
 That data is reported by the MFCU as prescribed in Section 191.909.1 RSMo.

-We agree with the recommendation to ensure all cases, including the MO HealthNet Investigation Unit (MHIU), are shown in the report for state fiscal year 2009. - B. We partially agree with this recommendation.
+This recommendation was made in the prior State Auditor's Office audit (Report No. 2009-26) that covered the DSS's annual report for the fiscal year ended June 30, 2007.
+Report No. 2009-26 was issued after completion of the state fiscal year 2008 annual report and therefore the agency had no opportunity to incorporate this recommendation in the state fiscal year 2008 annual report.
+All DSS cases, including the MO HealthNet Investigation Unit (MHIU), are shown in the report for state fiscal year 2009.

+B. We agree with this recommendation.
 The Cost Recovery Unit (CRU) does not currently have a database necessary to report identified overpayments.
 With the reengineering of the Medicaid Management Information System (MMIS), system enhancements will allow CRU to systematically report out the total identified overpayments.
+The implementation date of the enhancement has been rescheduled to state fiscal year 2011.

-The enhancement is scheduled to be implemented in state fiscal year 2010.
-For the annual report for state fiscal year 2009, DSS will include the overpayment amounts identified separately from the recovery amounts for PIU and MHIU. - C. We disagree with this recommendation.
-As noted in our response to A, MFCU reports its performance separately.
+This recommendation was made in the prior State Auditor's Office audit (Report No. 2009-26) that covered the DSS's annual report for the fiscal year ended June 30, 2007.
+Report No. 2009-26 was issued after completion of the state fiscal year 2008 annual report and therefore the agency had no opportunity to incorporate this recommendation in the state fiscal year 2008 annual report.
+For the annual report for state fiscal year 2009, DSS included the overpayment amounts identified separately from the recovery amounts for PIU and MHIU.

-D. We agree with this recommendation.
-DSS will ensure that the total amount of monetary recoveries by all DSS units will be included in the annual report for state fiscal year 2009.
+- C. We disagree with this recommendation.
+As noted in response to 1.A., MFCU reports its performance separately. - D. We agree with this recommendation.
+This recommendation was made in the prior State Auditor's Office audit (Report No. 2009-26) that covered the DSS's annual report for the fiscal year ended June 30, 2007.
+Report No. 2009-26 was issued after completion of the state fiscal year 2008 annual report and therefore the agency had no opportunity to incorporate this recommendation in the state fiscal year 2008 annual report.
+DSS included the total amount of monetary recoveries by all DSS units in the annual report for state fiscal year 2009.

-2. Internal Controls, Procedures, and Records
+Internal Controls, Procedures, and Records

 The DSS needs to improve its internal controls, procedures, and records.
-The annual report amounts were not always complete and accurate and procedures to follow-up on referrals made to the MFCU need to be improved.
-Additionally, subsequent adjustments made to overpayment amounts identified and reported are not tracked and reported.
+Some amounts in the annual report were incomplete or mislabeled and the cost avoidance portion of the amounts reported as overpayments may not be accurate.
+In addition, adjustments to overpayment amounts identified and reported are not tracked and reported in the annual report.